Western Digital WD_BLACK SN7100 2TB M.2 SSD

 SSD-Z Benchmark

-Similar to HD Tune, a 500 MB file is written to the Western Digital M.2 SSD here.
+Similar to HD Tune, a 500 MB file is written to the Western Digital NVMe M.2 SSD here.
 The transfer data is displayed.
-The more constant the line, the better.
-Unfortunately, the tool does not work correctly above about 5,000 MB/s and no line (and sometimes wrong min and max data) is displayed.
+The more consistent the line, the better.
+Unfortunately, the tool no longer works correctly from around 4,000 MB/s and no line is displayed (and sometimes incorrect min/max data is shown).

 SSD-Z TEST: Western Digital WD_BLACK SN7100 2TB